Dual Geometry of Entanglement Entropy via Deep Learning: How to reconstruct dual geometries via machine learning

 When we take into account an inverse procedure, can we reconstruct the dual geometry from a given entanglement entropy?
 Since known entanglement entropy fixes all coefficients in \eq{persol} uniquely, it is also possible to reconstruct the dual geometry of a given entanglement entropy.
 However, the above reconstruction is perturbative, so that the obtained geometry is valid only in the UV region (or small subsystems size).
 To go beyond the perturbation, we need to reconstruct a dual geometry nonperturbatively, This nonperturbative reconstruction is important to understand IR physics of a dual QFT and, moreover, can give us information about other physical properties.
 To do so, we exploit the DL technique.
-The DL method was also used to understand classical systems governed by position- and velocity-dependent forces.
+The DL method was also used to understand classical systems governed by position- and velocity-dependent forces \cite{Song:2020agw}.

-We assume that an entanglement entropy is given as the function of a subsystem size, $S_{true} (l)$, and that the given entanglement entropy follows the volume law in the large subsystem size limit.
+Now, we assume that an entanglement entropy is given as the function of a subsystem size $l$, and that it follows the volume law in the large subsystem size limit.
+From now on, we call the given entanglement entropy a true data, $S_{true} (l)$, for convenience.
 In this case, since the volume law comes from the thermal entropy, we expect that the dual geometry is given by a black hole type geometry.
-Now, we try to reconstruct the exact dual geometry from the given entanglement entropy data.
+Keeping this fact in mind, we try to reconstruct the exact dual geometry from the given entanglement entropy data.